§6B-2-4. Processing complaints; dismissals; hearings; disposition; judicial review.

 (7) Accept stipulated agreements;

-(r) (1) If the commission finds by evidence beyond a reasonable doubt that the facts alleged in the complaint are true and constitute a material violation of this article, it may impose one or more of the following sanctions:
+(s) (1) If the commission finds by clear and convincing evidence that the facts alleged in the complaint are true and constitute a material violation of this article, it may impose one or more of the following sanctions:

 (A) Public reprimand;